 A Yosemite NPS Project Manager is onsite to complete regular inspections and to ensure that the work complies with our environmental requirements, as well as the goals and mission of the National Park Service.
 An overview of each project is listed below along with an estimated schedule of delays for each.
 Email us if you have any questions.

-Mariposa Grove Restoration
+Mariposa Grove Road

 To find out more information about the current status of all park roads, call the park information line at 209/372-0200 (then 1, 1).